lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/pytorch.md

 [PyTorch](https://pytorch.org/) is an open-source machine learning framework.
 It is an optimized tensor library for deep learning using GPUs and CPUs.
-PyTorch is a machine learning tool developed by Facebooks AI division to process large-scale object detection, segmentation, classification, etc.
+PyTorch is a machine learning tool developed by Facebook's AI division to process large-scale object detection, segmentation, classification, etc.
-PyTorch provides a core data structure, the tensor, a multi-dimensional array that shares many similarities with Numpy arrays.
+PyTorch provides a core data structure, the tensor, a multi-dimensional array that shares many similarities with NumPy arrays.

 Please check the software modules list via